nunit/docs/docs/articles/nunit/release-notes/Nunit4.0-MigrationGuide.md

 Assert.That(actual, Is.EqualTo(42), $"Expected {actual} to be 42");
 ```

-To make this transition easy, the Nunit.Analyzer has been updated with a new rule and corresponding code-fix:
+To make this transition easier, the Nunit.Analyzer has been updated with a new rule and corresponding code-fix:

 ![Replace Format Specification with Formattable String](~/images/NUnit.Analyzer-ReplaceFormatSpecification.png)